cloudobserver/ammas-tour-info/README.md

 ![stage heater for Amma](/images/stage_heater.jpg)

 This heater was really good for years.
-However the ones purchased recently are not reliable.
-They may work sporadically and then stop completely after less than a month.
+However the ones purchased recently (June 2019, June 2018) are not reliable.
+Swamini Amma is not happy with this heater.
+They work fine for awhile and turn off for some reason.
+Possibly the thermostat is not working right.
 So we want to find a better heater.

 Characteristics of a good stage heater
   * Small